 This load/unload control scheme is utilizing a load/unload valve.
 When the pressure in the instrument air network reach a high set pressure, the load/unload valve will close but there are still certain small intake volume goes through the flow restriction.

 At the same time, the discharge of the compressor bleeds out to the atmosphere through a vent valve.
-In this way, the compressor will operate on atmospheric pressure only and reduce the power consumption.
+In this way, the compressor will operate on atmospheric pressure only and reduce power consumption.

 This control scheme is also completed with a timer so that after several minutes the compressor was unloading, the motor with also shutting down by the controller.
-This is the most use control scheme for a large number of instrument air users in the instrument air network.
+This is the most used control scheme for a large number of instrument air users in the instrument air network.

-By applying this control scheme, instead of having a frequent start/stop it will have an unload condition for certain time (can 30 minutes or more).
-If after certain time it still unloads, then it will surely off the motor.
+By applying this control scheme, instead of having a frequent start/stop it will have an unload condition for a certain time (can 30 minutes or more).
+If after a certain time it still unloads, then it will surely off the motor.

 Variable Speed Control